Norway wealth fund should invest in fewer companies, government says

 The fund’s management, Norges Bank Investment Management, can still invest in Saudi Arabia if it so decides.

-But being excluded from the reference index means the fund would invest in fewer Saudi Arabian stocks, and other emerging market stocks, than they would had they been included.
+But being excluded from the reference index means the fund would invest in fewer Saudi Arabian stocks, and other emerging- market stocks, than they would have had they been included.

+The CEO of the Saudi Tadawul Group told Reuters last week that many of the Saudi companies had “a good ESG compliance activity”.

+“The issue always is about the importance of disclosing them.
+We are trying to educate our Saudi issuers, Saudi corporates, about the disclosure importance and how to disclose them in the eyes of the rating agencies,” Khalid al-Hussan said.

 Our Standards: The Thomson Reuters Trust Principles.